ankiviewer/ankiviewer/README.md

 Make sure you have the following environment variables in your `$PATH`:

-`ANKI_SQLITE_PATH` - See https://github.com/ankiviewer/ankiviewer/blob/master/SQLITE.md for infor on this
+`ANKI_DB_PATH` - See https://github.com/ankiviewer/ankiviewer/blob/master/SQLITE.md for infor on this

 ```bash
 # Clone the repo